rails/rails/guides/source/testing.md

 ### Test Directories

 The `helpers`, `mailers`, and `models` directories are where tests for view helpers, mailers, and models respectively should be stored.
 The `channels` directory is where tests for Action Cable connection and channels should be stored.
 The `controllers` directory is where tests for controllers, routes, and views should be stored.
 The `integration` directory is where tests for interactions between controllers should be stored.

 The system test directory holds system tests, which are used for full browser testing of your application.
 System tests allow you to test your application the way your users experience it and help you test your JavaScript as well.
-System tests inherit from Capybara and perform in browser tests for your application.
+System tests inherit from Capybara and perform in-browser tests for your application.

 Fixtures are a way of organizing test data; they can be stored in the `fixtures` directory.

 A `jobs` directory will also be created when an associated test is first generated.

 The `test_helper.rb` file holds the default configuration for your tests.

 The `application_system_test_case.rb` holds the default configuration for your system tests.

 ### The Test Environment

 By default, every Rails application has three environments: development, test, and production.

 Each environment's configuration can be modified similarly.
 In this case, we can modify our test environment by changing the options found in `config/environments/test.rb`.

 NOTE: Your tests are run under `RAILS_ENV=test`.

 ### Rails Meets Minitest

 We introduced the `bin/rails generate model` command in the [Getting Started with Rails](getting_started.html#mvc-and-you-generating-a-model) guide.
-Alongside creating a model, this command also creates a test stub in the `test` directory:
+Alongside creating a model, this command also creates a test stub in the `test`
+directory:

 ```bash
 $ bin/rails generate model article title:string body:text